-To be eligible in the Index Universe, each instrument must be rated by at-least one nationally recognized statistical rating organization (NRSRO).
-MSCI sources rating from Standard and Poor's Rating Services (S&P) or Moody's Investor Service (Moody's).
+To be eligible in the Index Universe, each instrument must be rated by at least one nationally recognized statistical rating organization (NRSRO).
+For government bonds issued by sovereign entities in local currency, issuer level ratings are provided if the instrument is not rated.
+MSCI sources ratings from Standard and Poor's Rating Services (S&P) or Moody's Investor Service (Moody's).
 The MSCI Average Rating is the average rating of S&P and Moody's, rounded up to the nearest integer, if a half value occurs.